AjaxGb/XMarksTheSpot/README.md

 Download the latest version from [the releases page](https://github.com/AjaxGb/XMarksTheSpot/releases).

+## Known issues

+[Particles can't be seen through transparent blocks on Fast or Fancy graphics.](https://bugs.mojang.com/browse/MC-188529) So if the "X" is underwater and your computer can't handle Fabulous graphics, you'll have to dive underwater to see it.

 ## Configuring render distance

 By default, the "X" appears when you're within 5 (horizontal) blocks of the target.
 This can be changed, either globally or for individual players, using the `x_marks_the_spot_render_distance` scoreboard objective.